nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the command mechanism behaves at each step.

-Step 1: The user types in the command in the command line.
+Step 1: The user types in the command ```remove-tx /t [TRANSACTIONID]```.
 The CommandParser class checks if the command is valid through the createCommand() method, and either sends an exception, or send the input to the RemoveTransactionCommand to be processed.

 Step 2: The RemoveTransactionCommand command checks if the delimiters ('t') is present in the user input through the getArgsRemoveTransactionCmd() method.
 If not present, an exception will be thrown.
 The command also checks whether the input's final argument is valid (transaction can be found).
 An exception will also be thrown if the final argument does not satisfy the requirements (transaction not found).